 AHEAD has been committed to improving health care and delivering opportunities for happiness to people in the gravest need in rural areas of Tanzania and the Gambia.
-This was the impetuous for initiating the AHEAD Plastic and Reconstructive Surgery Program in collaboration with Project Change and the Comprehensive Community Based and Rehabilitation Hospital in Tanzania (CCBRT).
+This was the impetus for initiating the AHEAD Plastic and Reconstructive Surgery Program in collaboration with Project Change and the Comprehensive Community Based and Rehabilitation Hospital in Tanzania (CCBRT).

 This initiative was the brainchild of AHEAD Board of Director, Dr. Deborah Tuzo, DDS, MPH, who in 2006, decided she wanted to bring more smiles to the children of Tanzania and their families.

 A renowned orthodontic surgeon and public health expert, Dr. Tuzo developed a partnership between these three entities to establish this life enhancing program which identifies children and young adults in need a facial reconstructive surgery to correct the disfigurement caused by congenital cleft palates and cleft lips (as well as other structurally disfiguring and dental maladies).
 AHEAD recognizes that cleft palates and lips are a major problem in Tanzania.
 Children suffering from this problem face difficult lives; they are malnourished because they can not eat, they are at high risk for infection, and are often rejected, socially ostracized, and unable to find work.